alexstyl/contactstore/docs/index.md

 # Introduction

 ContactStore is a modern API that aims to make access to contacts on Android devices simple to use for everyone.

 [The default way of accessing contacts on Android](https://developer.android.com/guide/topics/providers/contacts-provider) is based off ContentProviders.
 Despite powerful, it can be error-prone and frustrating to use.
 In addition, given that the API is based off the metaphor of tables in a database, it can be hard to understand how to set everything up.

 ContactStore is a refreshed take to the contacts API by providing a simpler mental model to work with.
 It provides solutions to contacts' most frequent use cases and utilises modern best practices and language features.

 ## State of development

 ContactStore's API is currently under development.
-There might be breaking changes between versions, even though I am extremely cautious to provide ways to handle (such as via Kotlin's Deprecated tools).
+There might be breaking changes between versions, even though I am extremely cautious to keep them to a minimum or provide automatic ways to migrate to (such as via Kotlin's Deprecated tools).

 As soon as version 1.0.0 is released, there will be no breaking changes between version.